cuiyongbo/hello-world/my_wiki/programmer_note/git/git_log_tricks.rst

    # and has %placeholder in it, it acts as if --pretty=tformat:<string> were given
    # When =<format> part is omitted, it defaults to medium.

+   git --follow
+   # Continue listing the history of a file beyond renames (works only for a single file).

 Examples
 --------